Gramli/WeatherApi/README.md

  * Send request

 ## Motivation
-Main motivation is to write practical example of minimal API, to see it's benefits and disadvantages.
-Also to create REST API example project using Clean Architecture and design patterns.
+The main motivation for this project is to create a practical example of Minimal API, to explore its benefits and drawbacks, and to build a REST API using Clean Architecture and various design patterns.
 ## Architecture

-Projects folows **[Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture)**, but application layer is splitted to Core and Domain projects where Core project holds business rules and Domain project contains business entities.
+This project follows **[Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture)**.
+The application layer is split into the Core and Domain projects, where the Core project holds the business rules, and the Domain project contains the business entities.

-As Minimal API allows to inject handlers into endpoint map methods, I decided to do not use **[MediatR](https://github.com/jbogard/MediatR)**, but still every endpoint has its own request and handler.
-Solution folows **[CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs)**, it means that handlers are separated by commands and queries, command handlers handle command requests and query handlers handle query requests.
-Also repositories (**[Repository pattern](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application)**) are separated by command and queries.
+Since Minimal API allows injecting handlers into endpoint mapping methods, I decided not to use **[MediatR](https://github.com/jbogard/MediatR)**.
+Instead, each endpoint has its own request and handler.
+The solution follows the **[CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs)**, where handlers are separated into commands and queries.
+Command handlers handle command requests, while query handlers handle query requests.
+Additionally, repositories (**[Repository pattern](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application)**) are also separated into command and query repositories.

-Instead of throwing exceptions, project use **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (using [FluentResuls package](https://github.com/altmann/FluentResults)) and for returning exact http response, every handler returns data wraped into HttpDataResponse object which contains also error messages collection and http response code.
+Instead of throwing exceptions, the project uses the **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (using the [FluentResuls package](https://github.com/altmann/FluentResults)).
+Every handler returns data wrapped in an HttpDataResponse object, which also contains a collection of error messages and an HTTP status code.

-Response value of every http status code is boxed into DataResponse<T> class which holds result data and collection of errors.
-This approach allows for example return some error messages together with OK status code.
+Each HTTP status code's response is wrapped in a DataResponse<T> class, which holds the result data and any errors.
+This approach allows, for example, returning error messages alongside an "OK" status code.

-Important part of every project are **[tests](https://github.com/Gramli/WeatherApi/tree/main/src/Tests)**.
-When writing tests we want to achieve [optimal code coverage](https://stackoverflow.com/questions/90002/what-is-a-reasonable-code-coverage-for-unit-tests-and-why).
-I think that every project has its own optimal code coverage number by it's need and I always follow the rule: cover your code to be able refactor without worry about functionality change.
+An important aspect of any project is **[testing](https://github.com/Gramli/WeatherApi/tree/main/src/Tests)**.
+When writing tests, we aim for [optimal code coverage](https://stackoverflow.com/questions/90002/what-is-a-reasonable-code-coverage-for-unit-tests-and-why).
+I believe every project has its own optimal coverage based on its needs.
+My rule is: cover your code enough to confidently refactor without worrying about functionality changes.

-In this solution, each 'code' project has its own unit test project and every **unit test** project copy the same directory structure as 'code' project, which is very helpful for orientation in test project.
+In this solution, each code project has its own unit test project, and each unit test project mirrors the directory structure of its respective code project.
+This structure helps with organization in larger projects.

-To ensure that our REST API works as expected for end users we write **System tests**.
-Typically we call endpoints of the API in particular order defined by business requirements and check expected results.
-The solution contains simple [System Tests](https://github.com/Gramli/WeatherApi/tree/main/src/Tests/SystemTests) which just call exposed endpoints and check desired response.
+To ensure the REST API works as expected for end users, we write **system tests**.
+These tests typically call API endpoints in a specific order defined by business requirements and check the expected results.
+The solution contains simple [System Tests](https://github.com/Gramli/WeatherApi/tree/main/src/Tests/SystemTests), which call the exposed endpoints and validate the response.

-### Minimal API
-#### Pros
-- **Reduce the ceremony of creating APIs**
-	- no controllers (but you are still able to organize map methods in files)
-	- injects bussines handlers directly into endpoints map methods
-- **Minimal Hosting Model**
-	- you are able to create single clean start point of the API

-### Clean Architecture
-#### Pros
-- **UI/Framework/Database Independent**
-	- business logic is in the middle so framework, database (any external layer) can be easily changed without major impacts
-- **Highly Testable**
-	- clean architechture is designed for testing, for example business logic can be tested without touching any external layer/element like database, UI, external web service etc.
-	- easy to mock because of abstractions
-- **Maintain and Extensibility**
-	- thanks to defined structure, changes has isolated impact and together with SOLID principles it's easy to maintain

-#### Cons
-- **Understanding**
-	- sometimes it's hard to split responsibilities or select right layer for our new code
-- **Heavy Structure**
-	- it can be overkill to use it for simple CRUD api beacuse of lot of boilerplate code

 ### Clean Architecture Layers

-Solution contains four layers:
+The solution consists of four layers:
 * **WeatherAPI** - entry point of the application, top layer
 	*  Endpoints
 	*  Middlewares (or Filters)